HomeSite Map

 On October 10th, 1964, Vee-Jay tried one final attempt at cashing in on The Beatle's fame by re-releasing the Frank Ifield compilation retitled “The Beatles And Frank Ifield On Stage.”
 The cover was changed to a more suitable group portrait, but sold very poorly and has become a huge collector's item today.

 Capitol then made sure that the early Beatles singles would still be available to the public through their Star Line budget label.
-On October 11th, 1965, they released the familiar “Do You Want To Know A Secret?” single with “Thank You Girl” once again as the b-side.
+On October 11th, 1965, the label released the familiar “Do You Want To Know A Secret” single with “Thank You Girl” once again as the b-side.

 Because of EMI's decision to release a box set that included all of the British Beatles albums as well as an additional album entitled "Rarities" that included songs that did not appear on any British Beatles album, Capitol had initially decided to release this album in America.
 2,000 promotional copies of this album were manufactured (#SPRO-8969) and then another unlimited number of advance copies (ESN-SN-12009) were printed in the fall of 1979.
 "Thank You Girl" was included on this proposed album which was decided to be abondoned due to the fact that this and most of the songs contained therein were available on other Beatles albums in the US at the time.
 These promotional albums are very collectible today.